nanoplayboard/nanoplayboard.github.io/_posts/2016-11-26-xiii-jornadas-slcent.md

 This was the first time that **NanoPlayBoard** has been presented in public and it was very exciting to share the project with students, teachers and the rest of the educational community.

-[Antonio Morales][5] explained how has been the creation process of the board from the hardware overview and [José Juan Sánchez][6] showed the different software resources that have been developed for the project in order make easy the use of the board.
+[Antonio Morales][5] explained how has been the creation process of the board from the hardware overview and [José Juan Sánchez][6] showed different software resources that have been developed for the project in order to make easy the use of the board.

 The slides used in the talks are available below.